 At Telford Infant School we promote and reward positive behaviours in a number of ways.
-These include: • verbal praise
+These include:

-- verbal praise pop verbal cues such as si - non verbal cues, such as smiles and nods stickers given by all adults throughout school - stickers given by all adults throughout school being cent to another member of staff including the - being sent to another member of staff, including the Phase Leaders, Deputy Headteacher and Headteacher, for praise and stickers - verbal or written feedback to parents celebrating their child's positive behaviour - presenting a Midday Supervisor 'Well Done' certificate in celebration assembly each week to a class who have demonstrated positive behaviour at lunchtime
+- verbal praise - non verbal cues, such as smiles and nods - stickers given by all adults throughout school - being sent to another member of staff, including the Phase Leaders, Assistant Headteachers and Headteacher, for praise and stickers. - verbal or written feedback to parents celebrating their child's positive behaviour. - presenting a Midday Supervisor 'Well Done' certificate in celebration assembly each week to a class who have demonstrated positive behaviour at lunchtime.

-Our curriculum is varied and stimulating and actively promotes positive behaviours - for example through Protective Behaviours/Taking Care Project; through our British Values statement; through circle time discussions and role play in PSHE.
+Our curriculum is varied and stimulating and actively promotes positive behaviours through the Thrive approach - for example through Protective Behaviours/Taking Care Project; through our British Values statement; through circle time discussions and role play in PSHE.